-In the below section, we specifically address the consultation questions posed in DGR Discussion Paper, focusing on the questions relevant to our work, as well as the broader reform questions that are important for the charitable sector.
+In the below section, we have set out a detailed explanation of our reform recommendations.
+We also specifically address the consultation questions posed in DGR Discussion Paper, focusing on the questions relevant to our work, as well as the broader reform questions that are important for the not-for-profit sector.